 1) What style of massage am I looking for?

 If you have some tired/sore areas of your body or pain due to injury, posture or something else, request a Therapeutic Massage - Deep Tissue or Neuromuscular Therapy.
-The pressure is tailored to you depending on how tender your muscles are and how well they've adapted to massage (long-standing clients can generally handle a fair amount of pressure.
+The pressure is tailored to you depending on how tender your muscles are and how well they've adapted to massage (long-standing clients can generally handle a fair amount of pressure.)
 Your therapist will check whether the pressure works well for you!
 Be aware, sometimes you'll have achey muscles the day after; they should loosen up after that.
 You can also request some more generalised massage within this treatment if you wish.
 Each therapist has different specialties, so this may include cupping, myofascial release or dry needling.
 You can choose whether these are used in your session or not.

 Trigger points often come up in Deep Tissue massage, and represent areas of your body that are or have been dull and achey.

 If you have a sporting event coming up in the near (or far) future, or you've just finished one, request a Sports Massage.
 You might have specific niggles for your therapist to iron out, or you might just want them to treat the areas they (and you) know are going to be worked the hardest in your particular sport or activity.
 Your therapist will advise you on what course of action they see fit depending on when your event is.